Approximable triangulated categories: Introduction

 Then $\wt\cy$ is fully faithful, and the essential image of $\wt\cy$ are the finite homological functors. \item Suppose $X$ is a noetherian, separated scheme.
 Then the categories $\dperf X$ and $\dcoh(X)$ determine each other.
 More explicitly: there is a recipe which takes a triangulated category $\cs$ as input, and out of it cooks up another triangulated category denoted $\fs(\cs)$.
 If we apply this recipe to $\dperf X$ what comes out is $\dcoh(X)$, and if we apply it to $\big[\dcoh(X)\big]\op$ the output is $\big[\dperf X\big]\op$. {\value{enumi}} \ee In the body of the article we will say more about the theorems---for example we will remind the reader what it means for a triangulated category $\ct$ to be ``strongly generated''.
 For now we note only that (i), (ii), (iii), (iv) and (v) above represent sharp improvements over the existing literature.
-More precisely \be {\value{enumiv}} \item The were versions of (i) and (ii) known before approximability, but they all assumed equal characteristic---the reader can find a sample of the known results in Bondal and Van~den~Bergh~\cite[Theorem~3.1.4]{BondalvandenBergh04}, Iyengar and Takahashi~\cite[Corollary~7.2]{Iyengar-Takahashi15}, Orlov~\cite[Theorem~3.27]{Orlov16} and Rouquier~\cite[Theorem~7.38]{Rouquier08}. \item The only known versions of (iii) and (iv), prior to approximability, assumed that $R$ is a field.
-See Bondal and Van~den~Bergh~\cite[Theorem~A.1]{BondalvandenBergh04} for (iii), and Rouquier~\cite[Corollary~7.51(ii)]{Rouquier08} for (iv). \item Similarly, the only known version of (v) prior to approximability assumed $R$ to be a field and $X$ to be projective over $R$; see Rouquier~\cite[Remark~7.50]{Rouquier08}. \ee \eapp
+More precisely \be {\value{enumiv}} \item There were versions of (i) and (ii) known before approximability, but they all assumed equal characteristic---the reader can find a sample of the known results in Bondal and Van~den~Bergh~\cite[Theorem~3.1.4]{BondalvandenBergh04}, Iyengar and Takahashi~\cite[Corollary~7.2]{Iyengar-Takahashi15}, Orlov~\cite[Theorem~3.27]{Orlov16} and Rouquier~\cite[Theorem~7.38]{Rouquier08}. \item The only known versions of (iii) and (iv), prior to approximability, assumed that $R$ is a field.
+See Bondal and Van~den~Bergh~\cite[Theorem~A.1]{BondalvandenBergh04} for (iii), and Rouquier~\cite[Corollary~7.51(ii)]{Rouquier08} for (iv). \item The only known versions of (v) prior to approximability assumed either that $X$ is affine, see Rickard~\cite[Theorem~6.4]{Rickard89b}, or that $X$ is projective over a field, see Rouquier~\cite[Remark~7.50]{Rouquier08}. \ee \eapp

 The definition of approximability is the assumption that there exist a \tstr\ $(\ct^{\leq0},\ct^{\geq0})$ and a compact generator $G\in\ct$ with some properties.
 It becomes natural to wonder how free we are in the choice of \tstr\ and compact generator.
 This leads to a string of surprising results.